rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Example:
 >Name of manufacturer: <CITE>printed by R. B[adger] for Robert Bird, and are to be sold at his shop at the signe of the Bible in St. Lawrance lane</CITE>
 >Note on manufacture statement: <CITE>Printed by R. Badger according to the STC</CITE>
->(*Comment:* A separate note is used to provide a full citation for the reference to the manufacturer description)
+>(*Comment*: A separate note is used to provide a full citation for the reference to the manufacturer description)

 <a name="4.223.5.2">4.223.5.2</a>  If the identification of the manufacturer is based on a device, supply the name of the manufacturer in square brackets, even if the device includes the manufacturer’s initials or spelled-out name.
 Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) about the basis for the identification, the source of the information used, the presence of the device, etc (see [4.226.5.2](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.2)).

 >Example:
 >Name of manufacturer: <CITE>[Robert Bryson]</CITE>
 >Note on manufacture statement: <CITE>Robert Bryson's device on title page; see McKerrow, R.</CITE>
->(*Comment:* A separate note is used to provide a full citation for the reference to the manufacture statement)
+>(*Comment*: A separate note is used to provide a full citation for the reference to the manufacture statement)

 ## 4.223.6 Fictitious name of manufacturer